-- Determine occupation.
-Search for occupations listed by trade or county at https://labor.delaware.gov/divisions/employment-training/apprenticeship-and-training/. - Ask your employer to sponsor you or find employment.
-Search for Registered Sponsors listed by trade or county at https://labor.delaware.gov/divisions/employment-training/apprenticeship-and-training/. - 3.
-Create a Delaware JobLink account: joblink.delaware.gov - 4.
-Take classes: Your employer will direct you where to go for classes, whether it's at a vocational school or at another location internally.
+- Determine occupation: Search for occupations listed by trade or county at de.gov/apprenticeship - Ask your employer to sponsor you or find employment: Search for Registered Sponsors listed by trade or county at de.gov/apprenticeship. - Create a Delaware JobLink account: joblink.delaware.gov - Take classes: Your employer will direct you where to go for classes, whether it's at avocational school or at another location internally.
 Contact your local vocational school about apprenticeship programs at any of the Adult Education locations in New Castle County, Kent County, or Sussex County.
 You must be sponsored to be a Registered Apprentice.